- Research at Western

 Our current and expanding interdisciplinary research expertise in urban planning, the digital humanities, infrastructure engineering, innovation networks, business support, social cohesion, the law, governance frameworks, cultural studies and globalisation serve our communities world-wide as they adapt to urban change.

-See Urban Living Futures and Society for more information.
+See Urban Living Futures & Society for more information.